LukedeMunk/zyrax-home-main-controller/README.md

 See `documentation/images` for more product images.

-> Note: For those who prefer not to program it themselves, plug-and-play solutions are also available for purchase on [ZyraX Home](https://www.zyraxhome.munkservices.com/order_products).
+> Note: For those who prefer not to program it themselves, plug-and-play solutions are also available for purchase on [ZyraX Home](https://www.zyraxhome.munkservices.com/plug-play-products).

 ### Features

 ZyraX Home is in early-stage development, with continuous improvements planned.
 See section `7.2 Roadmap` for a complete overview of upcoming features and components.
 Key features in version `0.9.0 Beta` include:

 - **Easy device onboarding and configuration**
 - **Customizable dashboards:**
     - Device and group widgets with detailed status and controls
     - Date/time and weather forecast widgets
 - **Device grouping:**
     - Synchronize devices or assign groups as automation targets
 - **RF sensor support.
 Tested models:**
     - Contact sensors:
         - [433MHz Two-way Intelligent Door/Window Sensor](https://nl.aliexpress.com/item/4000780196360.html)
     - PIR motion sensors
         - [Sonoff PIR RF Motion Sensor](https://nl.aliexpress.com/item/1005008632282924.html)
         - [TAIBOAN 433MHz PIR Motion Sensor](https://nl.aliexpress.com/item/1005005510159304.html)
 - **Automation engine:**
     - **Triggers:** scheduled events, sensor input
     - **Targets:** individual devices, device groups
 - **Alarm:** Alarm can be triggered by RF sensors and can send real-time messages via Telegram
+- **Over-The-Air LED strip updates:** LED strip firmware can be updated remotely

-### About the ZyraX Home main controller
+### About the ZyraX Home platform

 The ZyraX Home platform is designed for **modularity and extensibility**, allowing developers to integrate custom devices, extend automation logic, and interface with external APIs.

-The vision of the ZyraX Home system is to provide a high-end, fully integrated smart home experience.
+The vision of the ZyraX Home platform is to provide a high-end, fully integrated smart home experience.
 Every component, from lighting and sensors to automations and third-party devices/services, will work seamlessly together under a single platform, creating a unified, intelligent home environment.
 The system aims to combine luxury, flexibility, and advanced functionality, making it easy for users to manage and expand their smart home setup while ensuring reliability and performance.

 This main ZyraX Home controller serves as the central interface and management hub for all connected components.
 It supports integration of modules such as RF sensors, automations and LED strips, with additional modules currently in development.